GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-If this throws a `Permission denied` error, that means your user, here `myuser`, does not have permission to write in the directory.
+If this throws a `Permission denied` error, that means the user, here `myuser`, does not have permission to write in the directory.
 Use the following command at the node you are trying to send the file to, here that is `138.197.65.243`.
 Change `<user>` to the user used in the command above, here `myuser`.

 ```bash